Unity-Technologies/megacity-metro/README.md

 - [License](#license)

-## Megacity-Metro Overview
+## Megacity Metro Overview

-Megacity-Metro is an action-packed, shooter game based on the original Megacity sample.
+Megacity Metro is an action-packed, shooter game based on the original Megacity sample.
 It leverages the power of Netcode for Entities for an immersive, multiplayer experience that can support 128+ players simultaneously.
-The latest DOTS packages and Unity Gaming Services (UGS) enhances the Megacity-Metro user experience.
-Megacity-Metro showcases how to create engaging and immersive multiplayer experiences with a suite of netcode and multiplayer tools, tech, and services.
+The latest DOTS packages and Unity Gaming Services (UGS) enhances the Megacity Metro user experience.
+Megacity Metro showcases how to create engaging and immersive multiplayer experiences with a suite of netcode and multiplayer tools, tech, and services.

 Some important points of this demo are:
 - Large-scale streaming and rendering with the Entity Component System (ECS for Unity)
 - 128+ players per game session
 - Server-authoritative gameplay with feature prediction, interpolation, and lag compensation using Netcode for Entities
-- Unity Gaming Services (UGS) integration for Game Server Hosting, Matchmaking, and Vivox voice chat
+- Unity Gaming Services (UGS) integration for Multiplay Hosting, Matchmaker, Sessions, and Vivox voice chat* through the Multiplayer Services SDK
 - Universal Render Pipeline (URP)
 - Cross-platform support for Windows, Mac and Android

+\* Integration through the Multiplayer Services SDK coming soon

 ## Gameplay Controls